VivekVallabhan3407/JsonFlow/README.md

 # JSONFlow — Smart JSON Formatter & Viewer

 **JSONFlow** is a modern React + TypeScript web app built with Vite that lets you format, validate, upload, download, and manage JSON data beautifully — all in a sleek, theme-toggle interface.
 The data is stored in local storage.
 Users can either copy the formatted json data or download file.
-Users get proper feedback for their actions wiht help of toast notifications.
+Users get proper feedback for their actions with help of toast notifications.

 ---